 HAYATI J Biosci published by Department of Biology, Bogor Agricultural University, Indonesia and the Indonesian Society for Biology.
 We accept submission from all over the world.
 Our Editorial Board members are prominent and active international researchers in biosciences fields who ensure efficient, fair, and constructive peer-review process.
 All accepted articles will be published on payment of an article-processing charge, and will be freely available to all readers with worldwide visibility and coverage.

 HAYATI J Biosci has been also indexed/registered in SCOPUS, Asean Citation Index, DOAJ, SINTA, National Library of Medicine Catalog, Crossref, ROAD, CABI, EBSCO, Publons, Scilit, Agricola, ProQuest and others.
-From October 2015, HAYATI is hosted by Elsevier and available free of charge through Science Direct.

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

 (composed using the Publishing ethics resource kit and in compliance with Elsevier recommendations)

 Ethical guidelines for journal publication (These guidelines are based on Elsevier policies)

 HAYATI Journal of Biosciences publishes articles and short communications in biological fields such as biodiversity, biotechnology, and environmental issues.
 HAYATI covers wide range of all life forms topics including virus, microbes, fungi, plants, animals, and human.